mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/The Dead and the Doomed.md

 ### Stunts

 Forager.
 You are an expert at finding food in the wilderness.
-Take +2 to [[create advantage]] with Survival when hunting for food in the wild.
+Take +2 to [[Create Advantage]] with Survival when hunting for food in the wild.

 Home in the Wild.
 Once per session, you can simply disappear from any scene while you are in the wild, taking cover in camouflage and the natural environment.
 You can reappear in any scene later in the wild, or coming out of the wild.